Overview

 update-tutorial-group id/04a n/CS2103T Tutorial Group 9

-to have an updated name ofCS2103T Tutorial Group 9
+Updates the tutorial group with the ID04ato have an updated name ofCS2103T Tutorial Group 9.

 View Tutorial Group: view-tutorial-group